 - Learning the processes of design thinking through experiential practice.
-This will involve a variety of in-class activities, as well as a multi-week team project, the design sprint. - Developing productive working relationships with classmates through a variety of activities inside and outside of class time.
+This will involve a variety of inclass activities, as well as a multi-week team project, the human-centred design project. - Developing productive working relationships with classmates through a variety of activities inside and outside of class time.
 It is important to get to know all of your classmates, and explore different working styles.
-Activities will "mix and match" students in small groups to facilitate this process.

-• Learning about innovation and entrepreneurship through analysis of business case studies.
+Activities will "mix and match" students in small groups to facilitate this process. - Learning about innovation and entrepreneurship through analysis of business case studies, contained in the book The Founder's Dilemmas (see Required Readings below).
 Cases will be analyzed in class discussions in which everyone is expected to participate.